 · Learners bring their own sunscreen and therapists may apply the sunscreen with the written permission of a guardian.

 · Learners who attend TIPES for 10 sessions/week, Monday–Friday are permitted to stay for lunch.
 Learners eat lunch with their assigned cohort in the therapy room (one staff to two–three learners).

-· Legal guardians are discouraged from packing food that requires additional preparation.
+· Guardians are discouraged from packing food that requires additional preparation.

 · Multi-use utensils must be sanitized.